8 Surprising Reasons You Need Security Window Film

 7. Minimize UV rays.

 UV rays can do a lot of damage.
 They can fade curtains, furniture, carpets, and even hardwood flooring as they radiate through window panes.
 This is especially true for objects in front of south-facing windows, as these items receive sunlight all day long.
+According to a recent survey of U.S. homeowners whose furniture or floors have faded due to UV rays, 63 percent say they would consider installing protective window film to reduce further damage from the sun.

 8. Improve privacy.